OCaml-LSP is a language server for OCaml that implements Language Server Protocol (LSP).

 merlin installed.
 We vendor merlin because we currently heavily depend on some

-implementation details of merlin that make infeasible to upgrade the lsp server
+implementation details of merlin that make it infeasible to upgrade the lsp server

 and merlin independently.